openstate/open-raadsinformatie/README.md

 The Nginx container was installed separately in production.
 To mimic this in development, clone `https://github.com/openstate/nginx-load-balancer/`, follow the instructions in `INSTALL.txt` and start the container with `docker compose --compatibility up -d`

 ## Testing
 The next lines were copied from the Github workflow (which never actually ran):
 - `docker compose --compatibility -f docker-compose.yml -f docker-compose.test.yml up --build -d`
 - `docker exec ori_backend_1 bin/run_tests.sh 2>&1`
 - `docker exec ori_backend_1 pylint ocd_backend -E -sy`

+## Getting data in development
+Sometimes it is necessary to manually get data from e.g. iBabs for troubleshooting.
+The problem is that iBabs only allows whitelisted
+IP addresses to connect.
+In our case connections from wolf are allowed, so any query you want to execute should be proxied via wolf:
+- In a terminal setup port forwarding: `ssh -gD 8090 wolf`
+- To get data edit and run the `manual_retrieval.py` script from Docker container `ori_backend_1`.
+This script uses the proxy via

+       session.proxies = {
+            'http': 'socks5://host.docker.internal:8090',
+            'https': 'socks5://host.docker.internal:8090'
+        }
+- You can test the proxy setup by running e.g. `curl --proxy socks5://host.docker.internal:8090 https://www.nu.nl` in the container

 ## Supported Sources